 Keep feeding and watering it until it gets to be too big for the seedling pot.

-Step # 7.
-Transfer Your Lemon Tree Plant to a Larger Pot
+7. Transfer Your Lemon Tree Plant To A Larger Pot

 To transfer your lemon tree, fill your planting pot with planting mix.